limayne/DDNS/README.md

 # DDNS
-A DDNS tool for CN dynamic ipv6 servers, using DNSPods service.
+A DDNS tool for dynamic ipv6 servers, using DNSPods service.

 -----------------------------------------------